 Climate, Catastrophe, and Faith: How Changes in Climate Drive Religious Upheaval by Philip Jenkins (published by Oxford University Press, May 11, 2021, 272 pages).

-Guest conversation partners: Michael W. Campbell, PhD, professor of religion at Southwestern Adventist University; Nicholas Zork, minister for worship and the arts at Church of the Advent Hope in Manhattan and adjunct professor for the Andrews University Department of Music; and James L. Hayward, PhD, professor emeritus of biology at Andrews University.
+Guest conversation partners: Michael W. Campbell, PhD, professor of religion at Southwestern Adventist University and Nicholas Zork, minister for worship and the arts at Church of the Advent Hope in Manhattan and adjunct professor for the Andrews University Department of Music.

 November 12, 2021